antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

 certain additions and subtractions with :class:`date` and :class:`.datetime` objects (see below).

+.. versionchanged:: 3.2
+   Floor division and true division of a :class:`timedelta` object by another :class:`timedelta` object are now supported, as are remainder operations and the :func:`divmod` function.
+True division and multiplication of a :class:`timedelta` object by a :class:`float` object are now supported.

 Comparisons of :class:`timedelta` objects are supported with the :class:`timedelta` object representing the smaller duration considered to be the smaller timedelta.
 In order to stop mixed-type comparisons from falling back to